akaigoro/df4j/df4j-core/README.md

     }
 </pre>

-Note, being an Actor does not preclude a node from adding more inputs, and indeed many Actors from the tests and examples are in fact DataflowNodes with several inputs (and cannot be represented as JetLang or Akka actors).
+Note, being an Actor1 does not preclude a node from adding more inputs, and indeed many Actors from the tests and examples are in fact Actors with several inputs (and cannot be represented as JetLang or Akka actors).

 Actors as tokens